alexyuly/chil/README.md

 ### 2 Name

 A *name* is a JSON string which identifies a type or generic.
-Some names are "inherent" to `vocalize`, which means they may be referenced globally.
-Some names are "dependencies" which means their definitions and implementations must be retrieved from an external source defined within a definition which depends on them.
-Only components and applications may have dependencies, which are explained in those sections of the specification.
+Some names are part of the `vocalize` "dictionary", which means they may be referenced globally.
+Other names are "dependencies" which means their definitions and implementations must be retrieved from external sources specified within an operation definition which depends on them.
+Operation definitions are described in **Section 5.1**.

 ### 3 Type